When

 Combo Amp

-This is the most common amplifier used by
+This is the most common amplifier used by beginners and

-beginners and professionals in most practice, studio and stage
+professionals in practice, studio, and stage

 situations.
 In a combo amp, the speaker cabinet is the enclosure